Guidelines on Imposing Criminal Punishments on Diehard "Taiwan independence" Separatists for Conducting or Inciting Secession: Taiwan

-President Lai Ching-te stated regarding the Guidelines that "democracy is not a crime, but autocracy is evil."
+Taiwanese President Lai Ching-te stated regarding the Guidelines that "democracy is not a crime, but autocracy is evil."
 He emphasized that China has no right to sanction the people of Taiwan, nor does it have the right to extraterritorially target the people of Taiwan.

-On June 27, 2024, the Mainland Affairs Council stated that the mainland, Hong Kong and Macau have continuously amended national security laws in recent years.
+On June 27, 2024, the Mainland Affairs Council stated that the mainland, Hong Kong and Macau have amended national security laws in recent years.
 It said that recently, there have been cases of Taiwanese people being detained and interrogated when they travel to the mainland.
 The Mainland Affairs Council said that it believes that the Guidelines will seriously threaten the personal safety of Taiwanese people traveling to the mainland, Hong Kong and Macau.
-After overall assessment, it is deemed necessary to raise the travel warning for the mainland, Hong Kong and Macau to "orange" from June 27, and advise Taiwanese people to avoid unnecessary travel.
+It said that, after assessment, it is deemed necessary to raise the travel warning for the mainland, Hong Kong and Macau to "orange" from 27 June, and advise Taiwanese people to avoid unnecessary travel.

 Kuomintang Chairman Eric Chu responded that mainland China has no jurisdiction over the Republic of China or any of the people of Taiwan.
 He said that "what we see recently is a spiral of hostility between the two sides constantly rising, which is the most unfortunate development.
 We hope that both sides will exercise restraint.
 Any spiral of hostility will only cause conflict.
 The cost of conflict caused by confrontation is far too high compared to dialogue.
 We still hope that dialogue will replace confrontation."
 Kuomintang legislator-at-large Ko Chih-en also said that "Taiwan is a sovereign and independent country.
 If the Taiwan Affairs Office wants to express friendly relations with Taiwan, it should first extend an olive branch.
 It should not use such words.
 The people of Taiwan will not welcome it."
 Lin Yu-chang said he still believes that "if we want to maintain peace between the two sides, the Taiwan Affairs Office of the Central Committee of the Chinese Communist Party should not provoke the people of Taiwan with its words and statements, because this will not make everyone feel that there is a way to promote peace between the two sides."